APTrust/userguide/docs/preservation/ingest.md

 * Maximum bag size on our demo system is 5 GB
 * Maximum bag size on our production system is 5 TB

 You can get around the 5TB bag size limit by using bag groups and the Bag-Group-Identifier tag.
-See the [bagging page](../bagging/index.md) for more info.
+See the [Bagging (SIP) Requirements](../depositing/index.md) for more info.

 ## Reingesting Existing Bags